rascalmicro/red/red_with_tabs.md

 * Anonymous tabs are reused for files or messages.
 There can be zero or one of them.
 * Clicking a tab makes it active and loads its content into the editor.
 * Clicking an active tab does nothing.
-* You can close any unchanged tab (by clicking its close icon).
+* You can close any tab (by clicking its close icon).
-* Shift-click a tab close icon to close all but the active tab.
+* Shift-click an active tab close icon to close all but the active tab.
 * You can close the last tab.
 It will be replaced by an anonymous tab.
 * The preferred way to dismiss a picture is by clicking it.
 * Shift-click Save or type Shift-Cmd/Ctrl-S to Save All changed files.